Short answer: No it’s never too late to start working out!

-Without progressive overload, you would have same results.
+Without progressive overload, you would have the same results.

 So, get comfortable being uncomfortable!

-Practical example: focus on HIGHER number of sets and LOWER number of repetitions!
+Practical example: focus on a HIGHER number of sets and a LOWER number of repetitions!
 This strategy will allow you to finish your workouts EASIER and FASTER.
 So for an example, don’t do more than 10 pull ups or 20 push ups in one set, even if you can.
-Just focus to finish workout (complete total volume) for a shorter time.
-Forget about how many sets, reps, rest between exercises etc. Remember, keep it simple!
+Just focus to finish the workout (complete total volume) for a shorter time.
+Forget about how many sets, reps, rest between exercises, etc. Remember, keep it simple!